-Steroids are a group of medicines that help with a range of conditions in pets.
-They are most commonly used for reducing inflammation and managing the immune system.
+- Steroids are a group of medicines that help with a range of conditions in pets.
+They are most commonly used for reducing inflammation and for problems with the immune system.

-Steroids are useful drugs that have many different actions on the body, they need to be used with care because they have the potential to cause side effects especially when given over a long period of time.
+- Steroids are useful drugs that have many different actions on the body but should always be used with care because they have the potential to cause side effects, especially when given over a long period of time.

-Steroids can be given as injections, tablets, creams or drops.
+- Steroids can be given as injections, tablets, cream or drops.

-Steroids have many actions on the body but are most commonly used for reducing inflammation and managing the immune system.
+Steroids have many different actions but are most commonly used for reducing inflammation (swelling) and managing the immune system.

-They can be used to help treat a wide range of conditions including (but not limited to):
+They can be used to help treat a wide range of conditions including:

 - Skin conditions

 - Some cancers

 Although steroids are very useful, and are commonly used for many different conditions, they are strong and can have side effects, especially if they are used incorrectly.
 Side effects can be worrying but they are often better than putting up with an unmanaged condition or a pet that is suffering.
 Your vet will try to minimise side effects by prescribing the most suitable steroid at an appropriate dose.

 If steroids are used over a long period of time or at high doses, side effects often include: